sim590/lain-wiki/net.md

 ### Notes

 If the widget spawns a "no carrier" notification and you are sure to have an active network device, then autodetection is probably not working.
-In this case you can set `iface` manually with the device which state is *UP*, as you can read in the output of the following command:
+In this case you can set `iface` manually.
+You can see which device is **UP** with the following command:

 ```shell
 ip link show